chrajashekar45/llm_wiki/README.md

     restart: unless-stopped
 ```

+**Common Issue**: (The Issue i faced for the Mistake i made . you can skip it as thst mistake is not there in this)
-**Common Issue**: Old compose files may reference a local Qdrant container.
+Old compose files may reference a local Qdrant container.
 Remove that service and use cloud Qdrant via `.env` instead.

 Update locally and push if needed: